Coronavirus updates: Free McDonald's coffee for health care workers; distress helpline available

 State park lodging, cabins close temporarily

-Game and Parks will close park lodging facilities and cabin rentals April 1-30.
-Tent camping and RV camping are available and will be evaluated regularly, following state and federal directives, as well as local health department guidelines, the Nebraska Game and Parks Commission said.
+Nebraska Game and Parks will close park lodging facilities and cabin rentals April 1 through 30.
+Tent camping and RV camping are available and will be evaluated regularly, following state and federal directives, as well as local health department guidelines, the Game and Parks said.

-Public shower buildings are closed through April 30, but park bathrooms, which are sanitized regularly, remain open.
+Public shower buildings are closed through April 30, but park restrooms, which are sanitized regularly, remain open.

 1 of 58